rexresearch

 without the need for dams.
 A dam built in the path of flowing

-water creates a high energy potential differential above and below
+water creates a high energy potential differential above and

-environmental impact.
+have a high environmental impact.

 [0006] Efforts to harness the low-speed-high-volume flow of

-naturally-occurring water-ways have not yet proven viable largely
+naturally-occurring water-ways have not yet proven viable

-(2.) the physical vulnerability of existing energy-harnessing
+energy harnessed; and (2.) the physical vulnerability of

-mechanisms.
-With this invention, problem 1 is solved with the
+problem 1 is solved with the utilization of large “capture”

-harness a significant quantity of energy using a potentially cheap
+of energy using a potentially cheap mass-produced material.

-or tree branch.
+branch.
 A further and related advantage is a more gentle

 physical interaction with fish and other aquatic animals.